 The time steps are named T1, T2 and T3 on the original excel files.
 But not all the subjects are present through all time steps and different scoring scales are used for similar tests at different testing times.
 So you might want to normalize test scores before using them together

-“LUI_mTBI_NPwithZscores June 2018 cleaned up” has all three time steps T1, T2 and T3
+“LUI_mTBI_NPwithZscores June 2018 cleaned up” has all three time steps T1, T2 and T3 (only 114 patients)

+This file has demographic info as well.

 “mTBI data first cycle Lui Grossman Miles 2018 review and update for combining” has only time steps T1 and T3.
 Remember to refer to “Combining cognitive variables across cycles” file to see how to merge different tests.